 - : 'a list -> int = <fun>

-Here’s the documentation for List.length
+Here’s the documentation for List.length:

-We will talk about val
+We will talk about val in the next

 chapter.
 Sometimes, more information is required: